tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 4.4.2 Identifiers supporting software and developers (non-normative)

-While the label is a human-friendly identifier for the test, we need a machine-readable identifier that can be used by software to identify the test.
+While the label is a human-friendly identifier for the Test, we need a machine-readable identifier that can be used by software to identify the Test.
 In BDQ, this is the `Term Name`, which is a UUID.
-This allows software to unambiguously identify the test, and to ensure that a search for the test results in only this specific test being identified/located.
+This allows software to unambiguously identify the Test, and to ensure that in a search through available Tests, this specific Test is located.

-We also need to provide a date for the test definition, and to update that date if the test definition is modified.
+We also need to provide a date for the Test definition, and to update that date if the Test definition is modified.

-This gives us the following additional properties for the test:
+This gives us the following additional properties for the Test:
 * **Term Name** c6b705fc-7cf8-4af1-88ab-7a38d85f7109
 * **Modified** 2024-01-29

-(Once accepted into BDQ, these properties would be combined to form the fully qualified Term IRI for the test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933) and the Term Version IRI for a particular version of the test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933-2024-07-24))
+(Once accepted into BDQ, these properties would be combined to form the fully qualified Term IRI for the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933) and the Term Version IRI for a particular version of the Test (e.g. https://rs.tdwg.org/ bdqtest/terms/version/07c28ace-561a-476e-a9b9-3d5ad6e35933-2024-07-24))

 See Also: [Key to bdqtest: Vocabulary Terms](../list/bdqtest/index.md#110-key-to-vocabulary-terms-normative) in the bdqtest: term-list document.

 ### 4.5 Identify the Data Quality Dimension and Criterion (non-normative)

-**Purpose**: Classify the test according to the aspect of data quality it addresses.
+**Purpose**: Classify the Test according to the aspect of data quality it addresses.

 All BDQ Tests are related to some dimension of data quality.
-These are formally defined in the bdqdim: vocabulary.
+These are formally defined in the [bdqdim:](../list/bdqdim/index.md) vocabulary.

 BDQ Data Quality Dimensions include:
 * **Completeness**: Are all required data elements present?